matthiasplappert/Secure-NSUserDefaults/README.md

 ## Notes
 * Secure NSUserDefaults mimics the non-secure NSUserDefaults methods
-* If you try to access a key that doesn’t exist yet, it is considered valid nevertheless
+* A key that doesn’t exist yet is considered valid
-* Write your secret directly into the code
+* Do not read your secret from any resource but write it directly into your code

 ## MIT License
 Copyright (c) 2011 Matthias Plappert <matthiasplappert@me.com>